flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 #### Memory locations

 The inclusion of Thumb in particular had a strong influence on the final design of this console.
 Nintendo mixed 16-bit and 32-bit buses between its different modules to reduce costs while providing programmers with the necessary resources to optimise their code.

+{{< centered_container >}}
+  {{< linked_img src="memory.png" alt="Memory Diagram" >}}
+  <figcaption class="caption">Memory architecture of this system</figcaption>
+{{< /centered_container >}}

-Usable memory is distributed across the following locations:
+Usable memory is distributed across the following locations (ordered from fastest to slowest):

-- **IWRAM** (Internal WRAM) → 32-bit with 32 KB: Useful for storing ARM instructions and data in big chunks.
+- **IWRAM** (Internal WRAM) → 32-bit with 32 KB: Useful for storing ARM instructions.
+- **VRAM** (Video RAM) → 16-bit with 96 KB: While this block is dedicated for graphics data (explained in next section of this article), it's still found in the CPU's memory map, so programmers can store other data if IWRAM is not enough.
-- **EWRAM** (External WRAM) → 16-bit with 256 KB: Optimised for storing Thumb-only instructions and data in small chunks.
+- **EWRAM** (External WRAM) → 16-bit with 256 KB: A separate chip next to CPU AGB.
+It's optimal for storing Thumb-only instructions and data in small chunks.
+On the other side, the chip can be up to six times slower to access compared to IWRAM.
-- **PAK ROM** -> 16-bit with variable size: This is the place where the cartridge ROM is accessed.
+- **Game PAK ROM** → 16-bit with variable size: This is the place where the cartridge ROM is accessed.
+It has a very slow access rate so it's mirrored in the memory map to manage different access speeds.
+Additionally, Nintendo fitted a **Prefetch Buffer** that interfaces the cartridge to alleviate excessive stalling.
+This component independently caches continuous addresses when the CPU is not accessing the cartridge.
+  - In practice, however, the CPU will rarely let the Prefetch Buffer do its job.
+Since by default it will keep fetching instructions from the cartridge to continue execution (hence why IWRAM and EWRAM are so critical).
-- **Cart RAM** -> 16-bit with variable size: This is the place where the cartridge RAM is accessed.
+- **Game PAK RAM** → 8-bit with variable size: This is the place where the cartridge RAM (SRAM or Flash Memory) is accessed.
+  - This is strictly an 8-bit bus (the CPU will see 'garbage' in the unused bits) and for this reason, Nintendo states that it can only be operated through their libraries.

 Although this console was marketed as a 32-bit system, the majority of its memory is only accessible through a 16-bit bus, meaning games will mostly use the Thumb instruction set to avoid spending two cycles per instruction fetch.
-Only critical sections should use the ARM instruction set.
+Only in very exceptional circumstances (i.e. need to use instructions not found on Thumb while storing them in IWRAM), programmers will benefit from the ARM instruction set.

-#### How do they maintain compatibility?

-You'll be surprised that there is no software implemented to detect whether the cartridge inserted is a GB or GBA one.
-Instead, the console relies on hardware switches: A **shape detector** effectively identifies the type of cartridge and then only passes power through the required bus.
+#### Becoming a Game Boy Color

+Apart from the inclusion of GBC hardware (Sharp LR35902, original BIOS, audio and video modes, compatible cartridge slot and so forth), there are two extra functions required to make backwards compatibility work.

+From the hardware side, the console relies on switches to detect if a Game Boy or Game Boy Color cartridge is inserted.
+A **shape detector** in the cartridge slot effectively identifies the type of cartridge and allows the CPU to read its state.
+It is assumed that some component of CPU AGB reads that value and automatically powers off the hardware not needed in GBC mode.

+From the software side, there is a special 16-bit register called 'REG_DISPCNT' which can alter many properties of the display, but one of its bits sets the console to 'GBC mode'.
+At first, I struggled to understand exactly when the GBA tries to update this register.
+Luckily, some developers helped to clarify this:

+> I think what happens during GBC boot is that it checks the switch (readable at REG_WAITCNT 0x4000204), does the fade (a very fast fade, hard to notice), then finally switches to GBC mode (BIOS writes to REG_DISPCNT 0x4000000), stopping the ARM7.
+>
+> The only missing piece of the puzzle is what would happen if you were to remove a portion of the GBC cartridge shell so the switch isn't pressed anymore, then did a software mode-switch to GBC mode.
+Multi-boot mode could help here.
+I'm not sure if the switch needs to be pressed down for the GBC cartridge bus to work properly, or if it just works.
+I'm willing to guess that the switch is necessary for the bus to function, but that's just a guess.
+>
+> -- <cite>Dan Weiss (aka Dwedit, current maintainer of PocketNES and Goomba Color)</cite>

 ---